watxd/mathcask/README.md

 ========

-MathCask is a quick starter kit for hosting your mathematical notes and snippets as self-rendering, distributable HTML documents.
+MathCask is a quick starter kit for hosting your mathematical notes and snippets as self-rendering HTML documents that can be distributed easily.
 It supports Markdown and MathJax-flavored LaTeX, making it easy to write and distribute mathematical content.

 You can use MathCask in multiple ways, depending on your technical background.
 If you're familiar with Git, GitHub, or Codeberg, you can